 Lecithin describes a group of fatty substances found in plant and animal tissues.
-Lecithin is essential for proper biological function.
+It is essential for proper biological function.
+Lecithin occurs naturally in many foods, such as organ meats, red meat, seafood, and more.

 A commercial form of lecithin is commonly used in the preparation of food, cosmetics, and medications, as it extends shelf life and acts as an emulsifier.